 Elektric Animals

-As for lively shows, you're in for a party with Elektric Animals.
+Speaking of lively shows, you're in for a party with Elektric Animals.
 The Denver band has been playing on the local circuit since 2018 and dropped its debut album, Channels, with a deck of tarot cards and an unforgettable release show at Lost Lake Lounge in 2022.
-But we are especially in love with its latest album, A Bear and the Bull, which was released in April.
+But we are especially in love with its latest album, A Bear and the Bull, which was released last April.
 Each track exemplifies Elektric Animals' seemingly effortless ability to write real earworms, all catchy and all quality.
 And that translates especially well at live shows, when gregarious frontman Nick Sanders works the stage with infectious passion.

 Little Trips

-Traverse phantasmagorical soundscapes with Little Trips, which won Best Dream-Pop Band in this year's Best of Denver.
+Traverse phantasmagorical soundscapes with Little Trips, which won Best Dream-Pop Band in 2024's Best of Denver.
 Founded by local musicians Greg Laut and Jason Paton in 2020 after the duo performed together as Whiskey Autumn, Little Trips released its debut album, Downhill to Paradise, that same year, and followed that up with live shows and single releases, including its latest, "Chit Chat."
-Blending indie rock with '80s tones and trippy dream pop, Little Trips provides a psychedelic experience whether you're seeing it live or listening through your headphones.
+Blending indie rock with ’80s tones and trippy dream pop, Little Trips provides a psychedelic experience whether you're seeing it live or listening through your headphones.

 The Mañanas